Deep generative priors for 3D brain analysis: Appendix

 \subsection{Further discussion}

 There are number of limitations and directions of further work which warrant discussion.
-Firstly, our methods ability to generate realistic tissue contrasts requires improvement, as evidenced by the low SSIM values for image restoration tasks.
+Firstly, our methods ability to generate realistic tissue contrasts requires improvement.
 We plan to investigate more sophisticated likelihood formulations that better preserve contrast characteristics, and improved training of the prior to capture a wider range of potential image contrasts.
 Additionally, sampling time remains slow due to the iterative nature of diffusion-based posterior sampling, which may limit real-time clinical applications.
-The method's performance varies across different imaging modalities and requires task-specific hyperparameter tuning, reducing its plug-and-play applicability.
 Future work will focus on exploring consistency models~\citet{song2023consistencymodels} to accelerate sampling and develop adaptive hyperparameter selection strategies.
 Additionally, we will conduct downstream analyses of the generated images to further evaluate their clinical utility, including assessment of how well enhanced images perform in standard neuroimaging pipelines such as image segmentation.